Investing in our Future

 - State-of-the-art clinical environment with seamless integration of all clinical services - particularly breast imaging and breast surgical oncology

 - The most advanced Hologic Selenia digital mammography and breast imaging system

-- Skyra 3T MRI - provides the highest level of imaging/ diagnostic and will be used to perform approximately 300 MRI’s per year
+- Skyra 3T MRI - provides the highest level of imaging/ diagnostics and performs approximately 300 MRI's per year

 - Sonography and biopsy diagnostic capabilities

 - Breast-specific gamma imaging (BSGI) - BSGI utilizes technology that captures the actual cellular function of breast tissue

 - Family consultation rooms appointed as non-clinical 'living rooms'

 - Private waiting areas for patients undergoing mammograms

 - State-of-the-art exam rooms

 Maimonides Heart & Vascular Center

 The Maimonides Heart & Vascular Center completed a series of renovations and expansions in 2012, including:

 - Renovation of the Critical Care Unit (CCU), a unit in which patients who require frequent observations and specialized intensive care nursing are monitored.
 We enhanced the unit by adding a discrete, quiet, restful area - crucial to a patient's care and recovery.